-In light of the university’s current diversity issue, the College of Arts and Sciences has set aside an annual allowance of $1 million to kickstart a series of programs to increase diversity among students, faculty and staff.
+The College of Arts and Sciences has established an annual budget of $1 million to kickstart a series of programs to increase diversity.

 At the State of the College Address, George H. Watson, dean of the College of Arts and Sciences (CAS), introduced the new $1 million budget being set aside by the CAS yearly to fund programs to increase diversity.